OncoAIPro/ESCCPro/README.md

 ESCCPro provides surgery and postoperative adjuvant chemotherapy advice for patients with locally advanced esophageal squamous cell carcinoma to improve clinical management.

-*main.py:* Includes the entry function of ESBP and the code for training and validation.
+*main.py:* Includes the entry function of ESCCPro and the code for training and validation.

   > input_dir_train: The path where your training dataset is stored.
   >